2 CHRONICLES

 CHAPTER 6

-- He prayed that they would recognize when God was chastising them, turn back to God, and that God would forgive
+1. Solomon prayed that the people would recognize when God was angry with them because of their sins, they would turn back to God, and God would forgive them and turn back to them.

 CHAPTER 7